-We firmly believe that offering our employees amazing benefits, rewards, and bonus packages will allow their joy and zeal to extend beyond the four corners of our office and even impact our customers that’s calling from across the globe.
+We firmly believe that offering our employees amazing benefits, rewards, and bonus packages will allow their enthusiasm and zeal to extend beyond the four corners of our office and even impact our customers that call from across the globe.

 If you’re in the process of putting together an incentive scheme to motivate your team, then you’re in the right place.

-We’re going to talk about four tried and tested incentive schemes that you can use to encourage your team to perform better.
+We’re going to talk about 4 tried and tested incentive schemes that you can use to encourage your team to perform better.

 1. Paid Time-Off

-Perhaps the best reward that agents in the call center industry could be given is to receive breaks and leaves that are fully compensated by the company.
+Perhaps the best reward that agents in the call center industry could be given is to receive paid breaks and leaves.

 2. Peer Recognition